Last updated on September 30th, 2023 at 07:24 pm

 In addition to the effects on humans, studies have found that animals are also affected by emissions from telecom facilities.

 10. Similarly, the doctors at the University College Hospital, Ibadan linked the emission of electromagnetic impulses from the masts located close to the homes of the Adebusola Ogundipe family of Ibadan to their ailments.

 The health of the whole family is said to be in danger.
 The matriarch of the family suffers from the sensation of pain and tingling in her legs and in addition, has been diagnosed to have developed leukaemia.

 Some members of the family reportedly suffer memory loss, dizziness and bleeding from their noses.
 Their ailments were linked to certain environmental hazards.

-The proposal made by the Chief Medical Director of the University Teaching Hospital, Ibadan, Prof. Temitope Alonge, caught attention of medical researchers, where a 20-year epidemiological study was submitted.
+The proposal made by the Chief Medical Director of the University Teaching Hospital, Ibadan, Prof. Temitope Alonge, caught the attention of medical researchers, where a 20-year epidemiological study was submitted.

 The proposal is aimed at digging deeper into possible health and environmental implications of radiation emitted by telecommunication masts.

 - Effects of vibration, according to OHSREP, include lower back pain (damage to vertebrae and discs, ligaments loosened from shaking), motion sickness, bone damage, stomach and digestive conditions among others.